dtonhofer/java_utils_checks/README.md

 * There has been a simple object-not-null-checking method call, throwing `NullPointerException`, since Java 7 (July 2011):
   [`Objects.requireNotNull`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Objects.html#requireNonNull(T))
   in [`java.util.Objects`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Objects.html)
-* It is recommended to use `@NotNull` and `@Nullable` annotations instead of checking for not-nullness through method calls at runtime, because this gives an IDE additional information for linting at development time.
+* It is recommended to use `@NotNull` and `@Nullable` annotations instead of checking for not-nullness through method calls at runtime (where applicable) because this gives an IDE additional information for linting at development time.
 Very powerful.
    * [Project Lombok](https://objectcomputing.com/resources/publications/sett/january-2010-reducing-boilerplate-code-with-project-lombok) provides
      the `@NotNull` annotation, among other delicious features.
 The IDE needs a plugin to handle the bytecode rejiggling.